nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.4.1 Removing an entry : `delete`

-Deletes the property or appointment specified by the index from the app.
+Deletes the property or appointment at the specified index from the app.

 Formats:
 * `delete appointment INDEX`